-- 1. What have been the main features of my experience of ordained diaconal ministry? - 2.
-How is my ministerial thinking and practice changing in the light of my experience of ordained ministry? - 3.
+- 1. What have been the main features of my experience of ordained ministry in the last 6-9 months? - 2.
+How is my ministerial thinking and practice changing in the light of this experience of ordained ministry? - 3.
 What links or conflicts can I discern between my sense of vocation and my conduct of ministry so far?